Uddhav-Saikia/GDSC-Project/README.md

 # GDSC-Project

-color themes re-adjustment
+color themes re-adjustment // to be done further
-animations all over
-font: add google font and make it more aesthetic
+font: add google font and make it more aesthetic and work a bit on the fonts add br to divide sections

-boxes to explain the quiz with animation in them night mode editing the sidenav to be open when a particular section is up edit the sidenav icons making the slideshow fit in better with the site
+boxes to explain the quiz with animation in them & animate those shit editing the sidenav to be open when a particular section is up edit the sidenav icons making the slideshow fit in better with the site

-make a starting veil on the site which opens up and gives you the main site after that
+make a starting veil on the site which opens up and gives you the main site after that animations all over night mode

 animations: